Extenuating CircumstancesWhat are ‘Extenuating Circumstances’?

 There is a comprehensive guide to ECs here

-Please note that at this stage the information below applies only to the 2020 Summer Assessment period.
-(May-June 2020).
+Please note that at this stage the information below applies only to the 2020 Summer Assessment period (May-June 2020) and the Late Summer Resit period 2020 .

 You can claim for extenuating circumstances (EC) in the usual way.
 The Subject Exam Board (SEB) will meet after the exams have taken place and will confirm which extenuating circumstances claims have been approved.
 The form can be found on the UG/PG information zone on QMPlus and should be completed and emailed to email@example.com.